-If a class teacher is concerned about a child or their lack of progress then a consultation between staff and SENCO will take place and this is likely to result in a child being placed on a MySupport plan which is designed to offer immediate and short-term support for a child.
-This support may be enough to bridge any gap and be all the child needs.
-If on review the concern remains then the SENCO will do more observations and assessments which may lead to the child being placed on a MyPlan.
+If a class teacher is concerned about a child or their lack of progress then a consultation between staff and SENCO will take place and this is likely to result in a child having a MySupport plan which is designed to offer immediate and short-term support for a child.
+This support may be enough to bridge any gaps.
+If on review the concern remains, then the SENCO will do more observations and assessments which may lead to the child being placed on a MyPlan.